vuejs/awesome-vue/README.md

  - [vue-isyourpasswordsafe](https://github.com/Pitu/vue-isyourpasswordsafe) - A small utility written in Vue that checks if the given password has been leaked against the Have I Been Pwned API.
  - [vue-form-send](https://github.com/AlekseyPleshkov/vue-form-send) - A Vue.js directive for sending data from form and primitive validation
  - [FormVuelar](https://github.com/janiskelemen/formvuelar) - Vue form components with server side validation in mind
+ - [vue-laravel-errors](https://github.com/Sohaib-Sherif/vue-laravel-errors) - A Vue.JS plugin that adds a global mixin which can be used to fill an errors variable from a laravel error response and display it as an object or array, can also be used as a local mixin.

 ### Resize
  - [vue-not-visible](https://github.com/PxyUp/vue-not-visible) - Vue directive for removing from dom (like v-if) element on screen smaller than breakpoints.